openheartmind/WISDOM/README.md

 # WISDOM/README

-Hi and welcome to the Metavaluation project! (formerly "WISDOM", rebrand in progress) :)
+Hi and welcome to the WISDOM project (Weighted Information System for Decentralised Open Metavaluation) :)

 We’re working with developers, open scientists, and meta-researchers to build a collective valuation protocol for quantifying and standardizing the relative value of diverse contributions, so that we can empower public goods providers and connect communities in pursuit of the common good.  (-> [read more](https://github.com/openheartmind/WISDOM/wiki))